On tripartite common graphs: Preliminaries

+Given a graphon $W$, a $W$-random graph of order $n$ is a graph obtained from $W$ by sampling $n$ points from $[0,1]$ independently and uniformly at random, associating each point with one of the $n$ vertices, and joining two vertices $x,y \in[0,1]$ by an edge with probability $W(x,y)$.
+It can be proven (see, for example,~\cite{L12}) that if $G_n$ is a $W$-random graph on $n$ vertices, then for every graph $H$ the homomorphism density $t_H(G_n)$ converges to $t_H(W)$ with probability one.

+The number of monochromatic copies of a graph $H$ in any 2-edge-colouring of a complete graph can be viewed as the number of copies of $H$ in the graph formed by edges in the first color summed up with the number of copies of $H$ in its complement.
+Similarly, the density of monochromatic (labelled) copies of $H$ in a 2-edge-colouring can be rewritten as

 Note that $m_H(W)=m_H(1-W)$ and $C(H)=\min_W m_H(W)$, where the minimum is taken over all graphons $W$.
-Indeed, the minimum exists by the compactness of the space of graphon under the cut norms and the latter follows from the standard $W$-random graph sampling (see, for example,~\cite{L12}).
+Indeed, the minimum exists by the compactness of the space of graphon under the cut norms and the latter follows from considering the $W$-random graphs explained in the previous paragraph.
 Thus, a graph $H$ is common if and only if $m_H(W)\geq 2^{1-e(H)}$ for each graphon $W$.

 Let $\ev(H)$ be the family of subgraphs of $H$ with even number of edges and let $\ev_+(H)$ be the collection of nonempty graphs in $\ev(H)$.
 Then, with $U:=2W-1$,

 Hence, $H$ is common if and only if $\sum_{F\in \ev_+(H)}t_F(U)\geq 0$ for every signed graphon $U$.